chucklqsun/WxJumpHelper/README.md

 1. Install matplotlib:
     * for Python 2: pip install matplotlib
     * for Python 3: pip3 install matplotlib
+2. Install OpenCV
-2. Connect your Android phone to your computer and select 'USB for file transfer'.
+3. Connect your Android phone to your computer and select 'USB for file transfer'.
-3. Open the game and be ready to jump.
+4. Open the game and be ready to jump.
-4. Run the main.py and a screenshot will popup shortly.
+5. Run the main.py and a screenshot will popup shortly.
-5. Click the character bottom center and then click the destination center.
+6. Click click the destination center.

 ![alt text][bottle]